 PROJECT COMPLETED

-A food distribution project will provide Lebanese families with a one-month supply of rice, flour, oil, powdered milk, and lentils to sustain them during a challenging time.
+Through this food distribution project, Lebanese families were provided with a one-month supply of rice, flour, oil, powdered milk, and lentils to sustain them during a challenging time.

-Mission ONE’s partner in the Middle East is working alongside families to provide for their basic needs, including supplying food rations.
+In response to this crisis, our partner in the Middle East worked alongside families to provide for their basic needs and supply food rations.

 OUR PLAN

-Our partner will provide a one-month supply of food for 300 Lebanese families, including staples such as rice, flour, oil, powdered milk, lentils, and other non-perishable supplies.
-In the midst of so many crises in the nation, relieving the burden to put food on the table will bring much-needed sustenance and relief to these families.
+Our partner provided a one-month supply of food for 300 Lebanese families, including staples such as rice, flour, oil, powdered milk, lentils, and other non-perishable supplies.
+In the midst of multiple crises in the nation, relieving the burden of putting food on the table brought much-needed sustenance and relief to these families.

 DESIRED IMPACT

-Parents like Newel, a single mom in Beirut, can now feed her family and focus instead on addressing the economic impacts of the pandemic, rebuilding her home, and keeping her children in school.
-Newel no longer has to worry about where her next meal will come from, giving her the energy to imagine a new future rather than just living day by day.
-Through these food distributions, hundreds of families will be fed, knowing they are cared for, and invite hope into their lives.
+Because of this project, Newel, a single mother in Beirut, was able to feed her family and focus instead on addressing the economic impacts of the pandemic, rebuilding her home, and keeping her children in school.
+Newel no longer had to worry about where her next meal would come from, which gave her the energy to imagine a new future rather than just living day by day.
+Through these food distributions, hundreds of families were fed and reminded of their God-given value as their hope was renewed.